aeciopires/adsoft/eks/mycluster-eks/README.md

 * Configure the AWS Credentials and install the general packages, Terraform, Go and Terraform-Docs following the instructions on the [REQUIREMENTS.md](REQUIREMENTS.md) file.

+* Create the following resources required for the functioning of the EKS cluster.
+Do this executing the Terraform code as instructed in the file [../networking-eks/README.md](../networking-eks/README.md).
+See the output of the ``terraform apply`` and change the values ​​of the subnets, vpc, security group in the [testing.tfvars](testing.tfvars) and [backend.tf](backend.tf) files according to the needs of your environment.
+  * bucket S3 and DynamoDB table for Terraform state remote;
+  * subnets public and private;
+  * vpc;
+  * NAT gateway;
+  * Internet Gateway;
+  * security group;
+  * route table;

 * Execute the commands.

 ```
 git clone https://github.com/aeciopires/adsoft

-cd adsoft/mycluster-eks
+cd adsoft/eks/mycluster-eks
 ```

 ## How to

-* Change the values according to the need of the environment in the ``testing.tfvars`` file.
+* Change the values according to the need of the environment in the ``testing.tfvars`` and ``backend.tf`` files.

 * Validate the settings and create the environment with the following commands